Frequently Asked Questions

 Can my children help me build the house?

 Children 12 and younger are not allowed at the work site to protect their safety.
-Children 14 to 16 are not allowed to help build the house.
-Children 16 years and older are allowed to help build the houses.
-They must be at least 18 years old to use any power tools.
+Children 14 to 16 are not allowed to help build the house, they may be allowed to do other lessor work i.e. pick up trash, help with additional tasks, etc..
+Children 16 years and older are allowed to help build the houses but must be at least 18 years old to use any power tools.

 Do all the houses in the group need to be completed before any of the families can move in?

 Yes.
 The program involves sharing labor to complete a common goal.
-All of the members of a group work on all of the homes, and every house will be completed within a few days of each other.
+All of the members of a group work on all of the homes to help complete 65% of each home.

 Can single parent households participate in the program?